 Every October, the running community follows a trend called “run every day”.
 Back in 2015 when I started to run again after a few months of intense weight loss and fitness activities, I ran for a mile every day of October.

-So what were the ingredients of the 12 km every day running challenge that upped my running fitness so much?
+What were the ingredients of the 12 km every day running challenge that upped my running fitness and got me a faster 5k?

 Will I do it again, maybe even more challenging?
 We’ll see 🙂